cucumber-attic/website/apps/dynamic/views/_posts/cucumber-anti-patterns-part-two.md

 nav: blog
 ---

-If you haven't read our first post, start [there](https://cucumber.io/blog/2016/07/01/cucumber-antipatterns-part-one).
-Some of the examples we use here reference the last post.
+If you haven't read our first blog post already, start by doing that [over here](https://cucumber.io/blog/2016/07/01/cucumber-antipatterns-part-one).
+Some of the examples we use in the first post will be referenced below.

-This post is an edited conversation between Steve Tooke, Aslak Hellesøy and Matt Wynne on [The Cucumber Podcast](https://itunes.apple.com/de/podcast/cucumber-podcast-rss/id1078896635?mt=2&ign-mpt=uo=4).
+Practicing Cucumber and BDD is often tricky for new teams.
+There's plenty of information out there, but who to believe?
+Core to our business is helping teams around the world implement BDD practices into production.
+In the past few years we've helped hundreds of teams do this successfully through our [in-house](https://cucumber.io/training) and [online training](https://cucumber.io/school).

-We're focusing on the major Cucumber anti-patterns that we see while [training and coaching teams](https://cucumber.io/training) around the world.
-Along the way, we'll give you some advice on how to avoid them and what you can practice instead.
+This post is an edited conversation between Cucumber's Steve Tooke, Aslak Hellesøy and Matt Wynne.
+You can listen to the episode on [iTunes](https://itunes.apple.com/de/podcast/cucumber-podcast-rss/id1078896635?mt=2&ign-mpt=uo=4).

-If you'd rather listen to the podcast, you can download and listen to the episode on [iTunes](https://itunes.apple.com/de/podcast/cucumber-podcast-rss/id1078896635?mt=2&ign-mpt=uo=4).
+Let's begin!

 Testing through the UI
 ----------------------